HoLaw77/CI-project-4.2/README.md

 <br>
 <br>
-<p>User can choose their own topping, soup choice, and side dish of their ramen.</p>
+<li>User can choose their own topping, soup choice, and side dish of their ramen.</li>

 <h3>Sushi Menu</h3>